jravier/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 freq.Gyro.Z.std

 #### Values
 The value given for each variable of each observation in the result set is the average of all the values of the corresponding variable in the source, the observations being grouped by Subject and Activity.

+Units are the same as in the source.
+Depending of the domain and quantity measured:

+* Time domain:
+  + acc: m.s^-2^
+  + accJerk: m.s^-3^
+  + Gyro: rad.s^-1^
+  + GyroJerk: rad.s^-2^
+* Frequency domain: Hz